-Even if it seems not possible to have a power series decomposition for $h(x)$ in the full generality of models of the form \eqref{levymodelsdesimp}, we can establish a Taylor expansion at any order for $h(x)$ near $x=0$.
-For any $i,j\geq 1$ and $t \geq 0$, we define the coefficient

-The fact that the expectation defining $Q_t(i,j)$ exists will be justified in Lemma \ref{sgwelldef} of Subsection \ref{dawd}.
-Provided that it is well-defined, we see from \eqref{usefulfordl} that for any $n \geq 1$,
+Even if it does not seem possible to have a power series decomposition for $h(x)$ in the full generality of \eqref{levymodelsdesimp}, we can establish Taylor expansions of every order for $h(x)$ near $x=0$.
+Recall the coefficient $Q_t(i,j)$ defined in \eqref{coeff1indice}.
+Provided that it is well-defined, we see from \eqref{propagationformule1mix} that for any $n \geq 1$,

-In order to obtain a Taylor expansion for $h(x)$ we are thus interested in the behavior of the coefficients $Q_t(i,j)$ as $t$ goes to infinity, and also in the behavior of the remaining term.
-Similarly to the coefficients $R^{m,k}_t(i,j)$, $Q_t(i,j)$ satisfies a system of differential equations: \begin{theo} For any $i, j \geq 1$, $t \geq 0$, we have
+Thus, to obtain a Taylor expansion for $h(x)$, we need to consider the long-time behavior of the coefficients $Q_t(i,j)$ and of the remainder term.
+Similarly to the coefficients $R^{m,k}_t(i,j)$, the coefficients $Q_t(i,j)$ satisfy a system of ODEs analogous to the Kolmogorov forward equations: \begin{theo} For any $i, j \geq 1$, $t \geq 0$, we have

-\end{theo} The coefficients $Q_t(i,j)$ also converge as $t$ goes to infinity and their limits satisfy linear relations: \begin{theo} For $i, j \geq 1$,
+\end{theo} The coefficients $Q_t(i,j)$ also converge as $t$ goes to infinity and their limits satisfy the following linear relations: \begin{theo} For $i, j \geq 1$,

 exists and does not depend on $i$.
-Moreover $b_j = \sum_{k=1}^{\infty}a^k_j$.
-For all $j \geq 1$ we have
+Moreover, $b_j = \sum_{k=1}^{\infty}a^k_j$.
+For all $j \geq 1$, we have

 \end{theo}